danielfdickinson/metadata-mod-hugo-dfd/README.md

 * For all pages except the homepage, any taxonomy terms (but not taxonomies themselves; so not 'tags' and 'categories' for the default taxonomies configuration, but the terms you specify under 'tags' and/or under 'categories' in page frontmatter) in the page frontmatter are used to fill in the 'keywords' \<meta> tag.
 * For the homepage all taxonomy terms (but not taxonomies) are used to fill in the 'keywords' \<meta> tag.
-* The 'keywords' meta tag uses a comma separated list of terms, with no space added before or after the comma as a flat string as [defined in the HTML5 spec](https://html.spec.whatwg.org/multipage/semantics.html#standard-metadata-names).
+* The 'keywords' meta tag uses a comma separated list of terms, with no space added before or after the comma, as a flat string as [defined in the HTML5 spec](https://html.spec.whatwg.org/multipage/semantics.html#standard-metadata-names).
-  * Note that this list is likely not going to get used by search engines due to historical misuse of this tag to mislead naive processors.
+* Note that the 'keywords' meta tag will likely not be used by search engines due to historical misuse of this tag to mislead naive processors.

 ### 'type' metadata

 * Refers to the item type for feeds and Open Graph Protocol.
 We only use 'website' and 'article'.
 The homepage is of 'type' 'website' and other pages with a 'publishDate' (that is, all pages which exist under ``content`` and have frontmatter) are considered of type 'article'.
 * This can by overridden by a frontmatter ``openGraphType`` in the page-level ``Params``.
 See [Object Types in the Open Graph Protocol](https://ogp.me/#types).

-### 'name'/Title Discovery and Use
+### 'name'/title discovery and use

 * Uses the following order of preference for discovering title:
   1. ``title`` frontmatter (that is, ``.Page.Title``)